TirsoRJGonzalez/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2013-09-10"
   date_end = ""
-  description = "Appointed Member of the National Academic Committee, tasked with designing items for the National Psychology Examination."
+  description = "Appointed Member of the National Academic Committee, tasked with designing items for the Standardised National Psychology Examination."

 [[item]]
   organization = "Mexican Association of Neuropsychology"